My linen closet has been screaming for some TLC for some time now. Take a look at the before picture below:

 Normally I would start off by decluttering, but I actually did something different this time.
 I went online and started searching for items that can help me get things organized and hopefully keep it that way.

-I went on Amazon and searched for “linen closet organization.”
+I went on Amazon (oh how I love that site!) and searched for “linen closet organization.”
 I didn’t want to go crazy spending a lot of money but I knew I needed something to at the very least maximize the small space I was working with.
 I also planned on using items I already had on hand.

 Once I found a few potential items worthy of living in my linen closet I started decluttering.